 Dissemination of knowledge to candidates will be ascertained by prescribing assignments on topics and giving feedback to candidates.
 It is expected that the candidate will submit a minimum of three assignments spread out uniformly across the semester.
 The assignments would be in text format with at least 2,500 words including table sketches and graphs and topics will be open ended.
 For numerical assignments a deeper and complex mathematical study is expected where assumptions and standards will be well referenced and conclusions by candidate will be given importance.
 For theoretical assignments candidates’ effort to collate literature, analysis and interpreted conclusions will be given weight age.
 The format of assignments will be as per IEEE standards.
 This will enable candidates to form a general and specific opinion of the concerned topic.

 Each semester will be of 24 weeks, including one week of examination.
 It is advisable for a candidate to spend around 60 hours of self-study and about 15 hrs for three assignments.
 Contact classes may also be arranged.

 Each subject will have three written or web based assignments.
 Maximum marks for each assignment will be forty and passing marks will be fifty percent.

 The final examination will be conducted by the D. G. Shipping, Mumbai and will be written papers of three hours duration.

 - Generally six questions, of ten marks each, have to be solved.

 - Each question can have a maximum of three sub parts.
 Questions will include theoretical, numerical and diagrammatic themes.

-- Passing marks for each course will be fifty, with internal and final marks added.
+- Passing marks for each subject will be fifty percent.